-• Langlee and Burnfoot were the most income deprived intermediate zones in in Scottish Borders in 2018 (Picture of poverty in Scottish Borders 2021)
+- Langlee and Burnfoot were the most income deprived intermediate zones in in Scottish Borders in 2018 ((Picture of Poverty 2021)

-Volunteering:

-• Volunteering participation in Scotland has increased by 26% due to COVID-19 (from 48% to 74%).
+Volunteering: - Volunteering participation in Scotland has increased by 26% due to COVID-19 (from 48% to 74%).
 Befriending (68%), food shopping (57%) and helping with household tasks (30%) have the highest volunteering participation.
 Compared to the Scottish Household Survey 2018 data, all types of volunteering are expected to be higher after the COVID-19 crisis is over.
 (Volunteer Scotland, July 2020)